nikitautiu/learnhtml/notes/papers/kreuzer.md

 ### Approach
-*Semantic block* = contiuous html fragemnt which renders as graphically consistent block.
+**Semantic block** = contiuous html fragemnt which renders as graphically consistent block.
+Allows nesting

 Segmentation with granularity of 1 => flat segmentation.